Reliability Project Overview

 Kingsland – Van Winkle 69kV Network

 We have recently completed upgrades to our Van Winkle substation from a 26kv to 69kV operation, by constructing a permanent 230kV/69kV switching station at North Arlington’s Kingsland station, adjacent to the existing Kingsland 230kV/13kV substation.
 The project also constructed new circuits connecting Van Winkle to the previously upgraded Belleville and East Rutherford switching stations, as well as the new South 5th Street substation currently located in Harrison.

 The addition of a new 69kV supply source to the Van Winkle substation will simplify operations and improve reliability.
 It will also ensure adequate capacity for future growth.

-The project is expected to be completed by December 2020.
+The project was completed December 2020.

 Completed Project at the East Rutherford Substation

 - New 69kV Gas Insulated Switchgear (GIS), which allows for the addition of increased voltage capacity with minimal impact to the existing station footprint, has been installed at our East Rutherford station.